-Based on the correspondence with MOG, the Company understand that MOG has already approved to release the payment from their side.
+Based on the correspondence with MEM, the Company understand that MEM has already approved to release the payment from their side.
 The matter is currently under discussion between Ministry of Finance and OPWP.
-The Company believes that the amount receivable would be settled in the 3rd Quarter of the financial year 2020.
+The Company believes that the amount receivable would be settled in the financial year 2020.